-2. Role of the Department, College, and Chief Academic Officer in Developing Statements of Criteria and Expectations b.
+2. Role of the Department, College, and Chief Academic Officer in Developing Statements of Criteria and Expectations

+- a.
+Departmental statements of criteria and expectations.
+Departmental bylaws should include a statement of criteria and expectations, which elaborates on the general criteria and is consistent with the mission of the department and the professional responsibilities normally carried by faculty members in the department. - b.
 College criteria.
 For colleges organized into departments, collegiate bylaws may also include a statement of criteria and expectations which elaborates on the general criteria and is consistent with the mission of the college and the professional responsibilities normally carried out by faculty members in the college.